Skip to content

 Nintendo Switchn/a169 MB2-8

 The PC requirements that older articles cite, such as 1 GB RAM, NVIDIA GeForce 510, and Intel Core 2 Duo, apply only to the Steam build.
-Mobile devices from 2017 onward run the game smoothly.
-A friend tried it on a five-year-old Moto G7 and the game launched without stutter.
+Mobile devices from 2017 onward run the game smoothly, and even a budget phone like a five-year-old Moto G7 launches it without stutter.

 #Playing Pico Park Mobile With Friends